An overview of how to use the features contained in the “Moderate and Filter” panel of your Juicer dashboard

 - Profanity – These posts have been blocked by the “Don’t allow posts with profanity” checkbox.

-- User – These are posts that have been removed manually from the “Public Posts” area by hovering over them and clicking the trash can icon.
+- Manually Deleted – These are posts that have been removed manually from the “Public Posts” area by hovering over them and clicking the Delete button.

 - Rejected – These posts have been rejected from the “Moderated Posts” area.
 You can still approve them from here, even after you have initially rejected them.